 ASIO is a trademark of Steinberg Media Technologies GmbH

 What is Stereo Tool?

-Stereo Tool is a professional low latency audio processor that is used by hundreds of FM, AM and web radio stations all over the world, by musicians who use it to process their recordings, and by hundreds of thousands of people who use the free version¹ to listen to music on their PC.
+Stereo Tool is a professional low latency audio processor that is used by over 1000 FM stations, thousands of web radio stations and AM, HD and DAB+ stations all over the world, by musicians who use it to process their recordings, and by hundreds of thousands of people who use the free version¹ to listen to music on their PC.

 Stereo Tool makes your music sound more consistent, powerful, clear and detailed than ever before - regardless of whether you play it through low end or high end equipment.

 Stereo Tool can make recordings sound equal and consistent in volume and sound color, bring out the details, and increase existing stereo effects.
 It can repair 'broken' stereo images which often occur on cassette tapes, vinyl and cheap CD's, which normally causes havoc when playing it on a mono system, headphones or a system which includes a stereo widener.